 - Radiography courses must be taken in the prescribed sequence.

 - Students are required to maintain satisfactory certification in CPR, as required by the QEH, throughout their program.

 This four-year degree program requires students to obtain approximately half their academic credits at each of the two institutions.
 Admission is by competition, following the process set out below, after the completion of a required set of courses in at least one year of university studies.
 A limited number of students are admitted each year.

-High School applicants must apply as "BSc Undeclared" to complete the required prerequisite courses.
+High School applicants must apply to a Bachelor of Science with a Major to complete the required prerequisite courses.
 An applicant is eligible to apply to the program once they are at least enrolled in all of the prerequisite courses.

 The deadline is December 1 each year for September admission of the next year.